 - Strategic organizational growth

-Organizing food drives, clothing donations, or charity fundraisers are examples of how you can act on your larger purpose as a company and boost employee satisfaction in the process.
+Organizing food drives, clothing donations, or charity fundraisers for other diverse organizations are examples of how you can act on your larger purpose as a company and boost employee satisfaction in the process.

 Impactful Goals to Set for Your DEI Strategy

 Setting goals for your DEI initiatives and tracking your progress enables you to monitor which areas are successful and which require improvement.

 Knowing exactly where to start can be tricky, but there are some key challenges that many organizations face across the board, including:

 - Not enough diversity in leadership.
 According to McKinsey’s 2022 Women in the Workplace report, only one in four C-suite leaders are female, and only one in 20 are women of color.

 - Lack of mature, strategic, and goal-centric DEI programs in workplaces.
 Less than half of surveyed organizations believe that their DEI programs have reached an “advanced” or mature stage, according to the HR Institute.

 Taking a closer look at challenges within organizations that hinder employers from meeting DEI goals, it is important to evade common DEI program barriers, such as: